 The following are some best practices for Product category taxonomy:

 Recognize Your Target Audience

 Customers are everything in today’s highly competitive eCommerce environment.
 You must understand who you sell to and what motivates them to purchase your things on an ecommerce platform.
-The best thing to do is to outsource eCommerce call center.
+The best thing to do is to outsource the eCommerce call center.

-Speaking to your customers through call center solutions, doing user experience testing, analyzing the audience’s behavior in real-time, and investigating rival trends are all tried and tested methods for recognizing your target audience.
+Speaking to your customers through call center solutions, doing user experience testing, analyzing the audience’s behavior in real time, and investigating rival trends are all tried and tested methods for recognizing your target audience.

 Understand Your Products

 Understanding the relationship between your clients and what you sell is fundamental to eCommerce success.
 Answering the following questions can help with this:

 - What features of your items pique the interest of your customers?

 - How can you explain your products’ unique selling characteristics (USPs)?